load libraries

 ##

-## alternative hypothesis: true mean is not equal to 0.5
+## alternative hypothesis: true mean is greater than 0.5

 ## 95 percent confidence interval: